File transfer to/from Bianca using FileZilla¶

 In the 'New Site' dialog, make the following changes:

-- Set protocol to 'SFTP - SSH File Transfer Protocol'
+- Set 'protocol' to 'SFTP - SSH File Transfer Protocol'

-- Set host to
+- Set 'host' to

 bianca-sftp.uppmax.uu.se

-- Set user to
+Set 'Logon type' to

-7. Click 'Connect'¶
+8. Click 'Connect'¶

 In FileZilla, click 'Connect'